One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 - Name some people you don’t trust.
 Describe specifically why you believe this people to be unworthy of your trust.

-If you are not perceived as believable, you will not make the persuade.
+If you are not perceived as believable, you will not persuade.

-If you are perceived as believable and you represent excellent products and services, you win.
+If you are perceived as believable and you represent excellent products and services, you both win.

 Your level of certainty and pure rapport, and meeting their true wants and needs, allows you to influence at will.